Herbert Lumsden: Second World War

 Lumsden was widely praised for his command of his regiment during the retreat to Dunkirk in 1940 as part of the British Expeditionary Force (BEF).
 His regiment, the reconnaissance regiment of BEF General Headquarters (GHQ), was the first unit to cross the border from France into Belgium, occurring at roughly 13:00 on 10 May, the day of the German assault in the West.
-Amongst other actions he held off German attacks on Bernard Montgomery's 3rd Division's exposed left flank for which he was awarded the Distinguished Service Order (DSO) but Montgomery felt upstaged by the lower ranked Lumsden who had acted without orders and the relationship between the two men deteriorated.
+Amongst other actions he held off German attacks on Bernard Montgomery's 3rd Division's exposed left flank and was awarded the Distinguished Service Order (DSO).
+Montgomery felt upstaged by the lower ranked Lumsden, who had acted without orders and the relationship between the two men deteriorated from this point on.

 After returning to the United Kingdom Lumsden was promoted and commanded a tank brigade before being appointed General Officer Commanding (GOC) of the 6th Armoured Division in Home Forces in October 1941, taking over from Major-General John Crocker.

 His period in command was very brief, however, as on 5 November Lumsden was given command of the 1st Armoured Division, which was then just beginning to arrive in Egypt.
 It was in this role that he first saw service in the North African campaign.
 A forceful personality, he was wounded twice in 1942 (having to hand over his command to Frank Messervy from January to March), received a Bar to his DSO and on his return to service and the 1st Armoured Division, survived Lieutenant-General Bernard Montgomery's cull of Eighth Army commanders.
 Montgomery had been keen to sack Lumsden whom he still resented following the incident at Dunkirk but he was overruled by his Commander-in-Chief General Sir Harold Alexander.

 Lumsden was appointed commander of X Corps for the Second Battle of El Alamein upon the recommendation of Lieutenant-General Brian Horrocks, who turned the command down in his favour.